alibeniaminali/Frogger-Game/README.md

 #### Creating the grid
 - Instead of creating the grid using HTML5 and adding 100 "div" tag lines to it.
   </br>
-- I decided to take different approach and add the grid cells in an array and use a for loop instead.
+- I decided to take a different approach and add the grid cells in an array and use a for loop instead.
   </br>
 - This way the code looked more organised and clean.